 Arbitration hearing set for January in Vedanta-Zambia dispute

-LUSAKA, June 1 (Reuters) - Zambia's decision three years ago to take control of a copper mine in the country's north will be subject to an arbitration hearing in January, the country's mines minister said on Wednesday, after a lengthy dispute over the mine's ownership.
+LUSAKA, June 1 (Reuters) - Zambia's decision three years ago to take control of a copper mine in the country's north will be subject to an arbitration hearing in January in London, the country's mines minister said on Wednesday, amid a lengthy dispute over the mine's ownership.

-Zambia in May 2019 handed control of Konkola Copper Mines (KCM) to a state-appointed provisional liquidator, triggering a legal battle with its previous owner, India-listed Vedanta VDAN.NS, with arguments heard in Zambia and South Africa.
+Zambia in May 2019 handed control of Konkola Copper Mines (KCM) to a state-appointed provisional liquidator, triggering a legal battle with its previous owner, India-listed Vedanta VDAN.NS, with arguments heard in Zambia and South Africa and the dispute going to international arbitration.

 Zambia's government accused Vedanta at the time of failing to honour licence conditions, including promised investment - accusations that Vedanta has denied.